Guides

 Data flows left to right.
 Two node families render distinctly:

-Dataset nodes (pink chips)
+Dataset nodes

-Job nodes (teal chips)
+Job nodes

-Badge nodes (aggregated)
+Badge nodes (aggregated, currently disabled)

 Toolbar & Interaction